jbmilgrom/blogg/src/post/identity-state-time.md

     f(20) = 80; where f(x) = 100 - x

-since the return value of decrement100 depends only on the input value just as f(x) depends only on x.
-Invoke decrement100 a second time with 20 and it will return 80 once again, regardless of time and place within a program’s runtime.
+since the return value of decrement100 depends only on the input value just as `f(x)` depends only on `x`.
+Invoke `decrement100` a second time with `20` and it will return `80` once again, regardless of time and place within a program’s runtime.
 By contrast, an alternative implementation

 ```js
 let oneHundred = 100;